Howard Mills III: Early life and education

 Mills was born in Goshen, New York.
-The Mills family were prominent farmers in Orange County for 200 years.
+The Mills family were prominent farmers in Orange County for 200 years, originally owning Mills Farm.
 Mills' father, Howard Mills, Jr., became a real estate developer who converted most of the farmland into residential and business developments.
 One large parcel of property owned by the Mills family was the original proposed site of the Woodstock Festival in 1969.
 The site was moved to adjacent Sullivan County when local residents objected to holding the festival in the Town of Wallkill.

 Mills graduated from Pine Bush High School.
 He attended Marist College in Poughkeepsie, New York, graduating in 1986 with a degree in political science, and from American University in 1988 with a master's degree in public administration.
 While studying at American University, Mills was first a student intern and then a full-time staff member to Congressman Benjamin A. Gilman of New York, his own Congressman.